Talk to your doctor about managing PBA

 Because PBA always happens with certain neurologic conditions or brain injury, its symptoms are often misunderstood.
 Sudden, frequent, uncontrollable crying or laughing from PBA can be mistaken for other states or conditions, such as:

-- Learn more about PBA and depression here
+- A mood disorder that causes persistent feelings of sadness.
+Learn more about PBA and depression here.

 - Bipolar Disorder